LI doctors weigh in on the coronavirus

 The symptoms of the new coronavirus and the flu are similar, according to Dr. Lisa Lockerd Maragakis, who posted a comparison of the ailments on the Johns Hopkins Medicine website.
 Both illnesses can be mild or fatal and result in pneumonia.

-Added Davis: "A lot of the cases we will be seeing will be very mild and, just like the flu, most people will recover from it.
+Added Dr. Fred Davis, associate chair of the emergency room at Northwell Health in New Hyde Park: "A lot of the cases we will be seeing will be very mild and, just like the flu, most people will recover from it.
 Most people will have a cough, runny nose, maybe some body aches, and that will be the extent of it.
 If you do have those symptoms, try and stay home to prevent yourself from infecting others, rest and drink plenty of fluids.”

 Should I be very concerned?